alexfernandez/alexfernandez.github.io/md/the-intelligent-designer.md

 Note: my own views should not be important for the purposes of this article.
 Yet for the curious, you will find them in part III.

-# Part I: Intelligence and Designs
+# Part I: The Theory

+In this first part we will look into the theory of intelligent design.

+## Words

-Let us first see what those two words mean.
+Let us first see what those two words mean separately and then together.

-## Designs

 The word _design_ comes from Latin _designo_, with the meaning of "mark".
 Its meaning is "purpose", "finality".

-## Intelligence

-The word _intelligence_ comes from also from Latin, in this case from _intelligere_: "understand".
+Meanwhile, _intelligence_ comes from also from Latin, in this case from _intelligere_: "understand".

+Together both words make for an interesting combination:
+"intelligent design" thus mixes understanding and finality.

 ## Intelligent Design